Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 The average backpacker burns around 3,000-6,000 calories a day.
 I don’t typically eat this much in a day though, even when I’m backpacking.
 So when I pack for a backpacking trip, I typically only bring about 2,000 calories a day worth of food.

-You’ll start to learn what your body needs, but for beginner backpackers, it’s probably good to err more on the too much food side than too little.
-Don’t go overboard, but maybe try 3,000-4,000 per day, and then see how much you actually eat on your first trip and adjust from there.
+You’ll start to learn what your body needs, but for beginner backpackers, it’s probably good to err more on the side of too much food rather than too little.
+Don’t go overboard, but maybe try 3,000-4,000 calories per day, and then see how much you actually eat on your first trip and adjust from there.

 In order to make the most of your food-to-weight ratio, you’ll want foods that are high in carbohydrates and fat (say buh-bye to that diet food).
 Don’t be shy, you’ll burn through it quickly, especially if you’re backpacking at elevation.